 Should you require more metrics or dimensions, simply create another source.
 Data blending is available to combine the two sources into one table before loading to your destination.

 Once your metrics and dimensions are selected, you can choose whether you want to include the property ID and/or the date the data was uploaded to Dataddo.
 Both of these fields are entirely optional.

 The final step in creating your source is selecting your snapshotting preferences.
 This will allow you to choose how often your data is pulled from GA4 and how that data is saved.
-First select whether your source will be a dashboard or data warehouse.
-Then, select when you want new data to be refreshed in your destination.
+Select when you want new data to be refreshed in your destination.

 Step 3: Connecting GA4 to Your Data Warehouse

 Now that your source is created, connect it to your destination by creating a flow.
 Select your destination from the list or create a new destination.
 When connecting to a data warehouse, you will need to configure the connection by authorizing your account.